Air purifier ≠ Ozone generator.

 How much should you pay for a HEPA air purifier?
 That depends.
-Many excellent small air purifiers cost less than $100 to get you started. $150-300 is an acceptable range that supports at least 400 square feet of room size.
-If you want a more powerful unit obviously you will have to pay more.
-Rather than pointing you straight to the most expensive unit, you will have to evaluate yourself based on the home condition.
-For example, if a household member has asthma, children, or pets, a higher spec air purifier with stronger airflow output would make the most sense.
+Many excellent small air purifiers cost less than $100 to get you started. $150-300 is an acceptable range for models that supports at least 400 square feet of room size.
+If you want a more powerful unit, you will have to pay more, starting from $600.
+Rather than pointing you straight to the most expensive unit, you will have to evaluate based on the home condition.
+For example, if you live in a large abode or suffer from asthma, a higher spec air purifier with stronger airflow output would make the most sense.
 On the contrary, if you live in a tiny, single bedroom apartment, an energy-efficient small air purifier would be sufficient for everyday use.
 To learn more on which model to go for, feel free to explore our latest best HEPA air purifier list.

 Air Purifier Safety Considerations

-As most of us will never open an air purifier’s owner manual, there will be valuable information that we miss out on.
-Careless habits, lack of care, and improper use could cause an air purifier to malfunction.
-To prevent all that from happening, here are some safety tips on what you CAN do and what you CAN't with an air purifier.
+As most of us probably never open an air purifier's owner manual, there will be valuable information that we miss out on.
+Careless habits, lack of care, and improper use could cause an air purifier to underperform or even malfunction.
+Here are some safety tips on what you CAN do and what you CAN'T with an air purifier to prevent all that from happening.

 - Do not use the air purifier outdoor or place it under direct sunlight.
 The excessive heat would damage the machine.
 Operate air purifier indoors only.

-- Do not use an air purifier in an extremely humid environment or wet floors where it is at risk of short circuit.
+- Do not use an air purifier in an extremely humid environment or wet floors that increase the risk of short circuits.

-- Never use a boost converter/ transformer to step up or step down the air purifier’s power voltage.
+- Never use a boost converter/ transformer to step up or down the air purifier's power voltage.
 Only use the recommended power voltage with a dedicated socket outlet.

-- Do not plug the air purifier into a damaged electrical socket as it may lead to a short circuit and cause the machine to malfunction.
+- Do not plug the air purifier into a damaged electrical socket.
+It may cause the machine to malfunction.

-- Never operate, insert, or pull out the air purifier’s plug with wet hands to avoid electric shock.
-An air purifier is not fire hazard, it is however electricity-dependent thus has a risk of catching fire.
+- Never operate, insert, or pull out the air purifier's plug with wet hands to avoid electric shock.
+An air purifier is electricity-dependent thus has a risk of catching fire.